pupil-labs/tag-aligner/blender_and_notebook/README.md

 The Blender Add-on can be installed as follows:

-- Download the 'tag_aligner_blender_addon.zip' file found in [Releases](https://github.com/pupil-labs/tag-aligner/releases).
+- Download the latest Tag Aligner Blender Addon ZIP file found in [Releases](https://github.com/pupil-labs/tag-aligner/releases).

-- Open Blender and install the Add-on by going to Edit -> Preferences -> Add-ons -> Install and then choose the 'tag_aligner_blender.zip' file (no need to extract it).
+- Open Blender and install the Add-on by going to Edit -> Preferences -> Add-ons -> Install and then choose the Tag Aligner Blender Addon ZIP file (no need to extract it).

 - Import a 3D scene that you have prepared for your recording.